tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 1.6 2015-12-25
 - Short video messages are supported to meet growing needs for video messages and social communication.
-- Supported rule-based sorting of group members.
+- Added support for rule-based sorting of group members.
-- Supported relationship chain friend grouping.
+- Added support for relationship chain friend lists.
-- Supported filtering of sensitive words in group names, announcements, and introductions.
+- Added support for filtering of sensitive words in group names, announcements, and introductions.
-- Supported group member contact cards to help users identify group members.
+- Added support for group member contact cards to help users identify group members.
-- Supported the message notifications switch, allowing users to turn on or off message notifications for one-to-one chats and group chats.
+- Added support for the message notifications switch, allowing users to turn on or off message notifications for one-to-one chats and group chats.

 ## IM SDK 1.5 2015-11-16

-- Supported asynchronous download of message records.
+- Added support for asynchronous download of message records.
 - Group messages can be deleted at the server side.
 - Users can be searched by nickname.
 - Groups can be searched by group name.